Evolution, Adaptation, and Imitation

 Critics accuse Tooby and Cosmides of intellectual imperialism and of making a string of assertions not backed by empirical evidence.
 Sympathetic critics contend that they underestimate the variability of Pleistocene human societies and the diverse challenges they faced and that they ignore evolutionary pressures and responses prior to and following this era of human history.
 Less friendly critics question the existence or efficacy of the mechanisms emphasized by Tooby and Cosmides and their supporters.
 They point to the lack of evidence that any particular gene is responsible for any observable behavior, or question whether a gene that might have triggered a mechanism in an ancestral environment does so today (Gray, Heaney, & Fairhall, 2003; Buller, 2005; Mameli, 2012).
 They suggest that the environment has changed and affected human development.
 Contemporary psychological mechanisms might be novelties arising from the interaction of ancestral genes and new kinds of environmental problems and pressures (Elman, Bates, Johnson, Karmiloff-Smithy, Parisi, & Plunkett, 1996; Quaetz & Sejnowski, 1997).

 Some scholars favorable to evolutionary psychology acknowledge that the diverse practices of humans are very much the product of culture and sustained by it.
-McDermott and Hatemi (forthcoming) offer a thoughtful analysis of the recursive relationship between genes and culture.
+McDermott and Hatemi (2017) offer a thoughtful analysis of the recursive relationship between genes and culture.
 Their core argument is that institutional differences emerge in part because of ecological pressures and resulting—and often reinforcing—cultural and biological adaptations.
 The examples they give are convincing and perhaps useful for understanding some kinds of macro phenomena (e.g., advantages of lactose tolerance for northern Europeans, destruction of native American cultures by imported pathogens) but say little to nothing about the social, political, and economic diversity we see among populations in what might be considered roughly equivalent environmental niches.1

 The relationship between genes and environment is enormously complex and poorly understood.
 To date, evolutionary psychology does not cope well with this problem.
 Most studies speak of individual behavior in isolation, although they acknowledge that people are embedded in groups and cultures.
 Recent works are more understanding of the social nature of humans, and some attempt to build on this recognition.
 The “male warrior” hypothesis, for example, theorizes that certain kinds of coalitions are responses to external challenges, that the tendency to form and sustain such coalitions is reinforced culturally, and that it gives rise to hereditary mechanisms.
 A similar argument about coalitions is made by Lopez, McDermott, and Peteresen (2011).
 Such claims are highly speculative and often based on questionable inferences and highly selective readings of history and politics.
 Lopez, McDermott, and Petersen cite a study that finds that self-assessment of physical strength is one important cue that regulates an individual’s willingness to resort to force in conflicts of interest to make the case that the same holds true for the calculations of states in international conflicts.
 Generalizing between people and political units is always questionable, as is the assumption that most personal or international conflicts are about conflicts of interest.
 As initiators historically lose most of the wars they begin—more than 80% since 1945 (Lebow, 2010)—there is good reason to question leaders’ assessments of “strength.”